EpicRobot9/JarvisAIWebsite/README.md

 - Callback polling via `/api/jarvis/callback/:id` with automatic retries and timeout.
 - Optional per‑user API key overrides for OpenAI and ElevenLabs from the Settings panel.
 	- ElevenLabs default voice is now `7dxS4V4NqL8xqL4PSiMp`.
 Users with their own ElevenLabs key can set a custom Voice ID in Settings and switch back anytime.
+ - Token‑secured per‑user pushes from external systems (like n8n) to speak in the active session: `POST /api/integration/push-to-user` with `Authorization: Bearer <INTEGRATION_PUSH_TOKEN>`.
+ - In call mode, the UI uses streaming TTS for low latency and queues messages; if streaming fails, it falls back to buffered TTS automatically.

 ## Quick start